 ART 1913.
-Art for Elementary Teachers.
+ART FOR ELEMENTARY TEACHERS.
 Development of essential concepts of children's art education in compliance with the National Standards for Art Education.

 ART 2513.
 PAINTING I. Techniques used in painting media in a variety of subject matter.
-Prerequisites: ART 1423: Lecture/lab three hours
+Prerequisites: ART 1423.

 ART 2523.
 PAINTING II.
 Advanced problems in painting media.
-Prerequisite: ART 2513 Lecture/lab three hours
+Prerequisite: ART 2513.

 ART 2613 CERAMICS I (POTTERY I) - This course is directed toward an introduction to different aspects and materials of ceramic design.
 Instruction covers forming and shaping by hand and by mechanical means, various kiln operations, understanding the nature of clay and glazes and an appreciation of functional and non-functional forms.
-Lecture/lab three hours

 ART 2623.
 CERAMICS II (POTTERY II).
 A continuation of skills introduced in Ceramics I. Emphasis on individual problem solving.
-Prerequisite: ART 2613: Lecture/lab three hours
+Prerequisite: ART 2613.

 ART 2713.
 ART HISTORY I. Survey course of historical background of art forms from Prehistoric to Renaissance.
 Emphasis is on painting, architecture, and sculpture as related to history.
-Lecture three hours

 ART 2723.
 ART HISTORY II.
 Survey course of historical background of art forms from Renaissance to present with special emphasis on contemporary expression.
-Pre-requisite: ART 2713 and grade of "C" or better Lecture three hours
+Pre-requisite: ART 2713 with a "C" or better.